Golden Apple Educator Awards – 2025

 Golden Apple Awards

 We are now accepting entries for this year’s Golden Apple Educator Award!
-Entrants must be a Freedom Member* and an employee at a Harford or Baltimore County school (public or private).
+Entrants must be a current Freedom FCU or Atlantic Financial FCU Member* and an employee at a Harford County, Baltimore County, Baltimore City, or Carroll County school (public or private, PreK-12th).

 To enter, submit an entry form and essay.
-The essay must describe how you would use the funds and why you should be the one to win!
+The essay must describe how you would use the funds and why you should be selected for an award!
 Scoring favors proposals demonstrating the greatest impact on local schools, classes, students, and/or the community at large.

-Freedom Federal Credit Union is pleased to offer EIGHT Annual Educator Awards of $2,000, $1,000, $500 and $500, four each to Harford and Baltimore County Education Employees who may be a deserving teacher, school administrator or school support employee.
+Freedom Federal Credit Union has once again increased the number of grant awards available, and is pleased to offer TEN Annual Educator Awards ranging from $500 up to $2,000.
+Eligible applicants are Education Employees who may be a deserving teacher, school administrator or school support employee from a Harford County, Baltimore County, Baltimore City, or Carroll County school.

 Scoring favors submissions with the greatest impact and creativity with a strong preference for ideas/initiatives that are sustainable over multiple years.

-.TO ENTER: Complete the entry form and submit an essay that explains why you deserve the award.
+.TO ENTER: Complete the entry form and submit an essay that demonstrates the significance of your idea or initiative and how it will be beneficial.
 Your essay may address any or all of the following questions:

 1. What is your creative idea or initiative to benefit your students, your class, or your school?
 If you win this award, how will you make it happen using the funds from this award?